cioos-siooc/ckan/docs/INSTALL_CIOOS_CKAN.md

-Change folder permissions on ckan log folder so ckan can write to it. sudo mkdir /var/log/ckan sudo chmod -R 770  /var/log/ckan sudo chown -R root:900 /var/log/ckan
+Change folder permissions on ckan log folder so ckan can write to it. sudo mkdir /var/log/ckan sudo chmod -R 770  /var/log/ckan sudo chown -R 92:92 /var/log/ckan

-If updating an exsiting ckan instance you will need to copy the new entrypoint file into the ckan container.
+If updating an existing ckan instance you will need to copy the new entrypoint file into the ckan container.
 We set owner and permissions using tar stream
 ```bash
 tar -cf - ckan-entrypoint.sh --mode u=rwx,g=rx,o=rx --owner root --group root | sudo docker cp - ckan:/
 ```